-APAM's effective income tax rate for the years ended December 31, 2022 and 2021 was 20.3% and 19.4%, respectively.
-The increase in effective tax rate was primarily due to an increase in APAM's ownership in Holdings.
+APAM's effective income tax rate for the years ended December 31, 2023 and 2022 was 18.7% and 20.3%, respectively.
+The decrease in effective tax rate was primarily due to an increase in the non-controlling interest attributable to consolidated investment product gains.

-Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 17% and 19% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the years ended December 31, 2022 and 2021, respectively.
+Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 16% and 17% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the years ended December 31, 2023 and 2022, respectively.
 Thus, income before income taxes includes amounts that are attributable to noncontrolling interests and not taxable to APAM and its subsidiaries, which reduces the effective tax rate.
 As APAM's equity ownership in Holdings increases, the effective tax rate will likewise increase as more income will be subject to corporate-level taxes.
-The effective tax rate was favorably impacted in both periods due to tax deductible dividends paid on unvested restricted share-based awards and favorable tax deductions related to the vesting of restricted share-based awards.
+The effective tax rate was favorably impacted in both periods due to tax deductible dividends paid on unvested restricted share-based awards.